nguyenthanhlam20/financial_management_wpf/README.md

 # wpf_project
-This is reporitory for storing code of a student HE151434 - Nguyen Thanh Lam in a subject PRN221
+This is a project of PRN221 subject